Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 # Developer Tools

-In a debug build, the Developer Tools view will be accessible from the Settings view.
-The Developer Tools can also be enabled by tapping the application icon in the About view 10 times.
+In a debug build, the in-app developer tools view will be accessible from the Settings view.
+In a non-debug build, they can also be enabled by tapping the application icon in the About view ten times.

 This view is a good location for items that are used during development.
 By default it allows the user to toggle mock HTTP mode, test various plugins, view logs logged by the Logger service, and view device information.